arunspacek/practice/README.md

 # Practice

-This is just for practice.
+This is just for practice purposes.